Virginia football rolls to third straight win with shutout of Duke

 It also marked Virginia’s first blanking of the Blue Devils (3-4, 0-3) at home since 2003 and the largest margin of victory in the series since 1990 when the Cavaliers won, 59-0, in Durham, N.C.

-“We started fast, and we were consistent finishing, and it wasn’t long before the game was going our way,” said Coach Bronco Mendenahall, whose career record at Virginia since taking over in 2016 moved above .500 (35-34) for the first time.
+“We started fast, and we were consistent finishing, and it wasn’t long before the game was going our way,” said Coach Bronco Mendenhall, whose career record at Virginia since taking over in 2016 moved above .500 (35-34) for the first time.
 “I didn’t see it coming.
 I didn’t know when it would come, but I thought today was a great day.”

 Quarterback Brennan Armstrong was masterful in the Cavaliers’ seventh consecutive win against Duke, accounting for 398 yards of total offense and three touchdowns before resting the entire fourth quarter with the outcome no longer in doubt.